laberning/openrowingmonitor/README.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img width="200" height="200" align="left" src="doc/img/openrowingmonitor_icon.png">

 An open source rowing monitor for rowing exercise machines.
+It upgrades a rowing machine into a real smart trainer that can be used with training applications and games.

 Open Rowing Monitor is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.